 Before you start using your paint sprayer, use an old piece of cardboard to experiment with.
 You can adjust the the volume of paint you release, and the spray patterns (horizontal, vertical, and circular).
 We used the vertical setting.
 Once you’re ready, spray your piece.

-When the exterior is dry, open up your paint sprayer and paint the inside of your piece as well.
+When the exterior is dry, open up your paint sprayer and paint the inside of the bread box as well.
 Each time you stop, make sure to follow the directions and clean your sprayer well.

 It hardly took any time at all to paint this guy!
 And given the number of corners, nooks, and crannies, I have no doubt that a brush would’ve taken a lot longer!
 Now I’m itching to use it on a bigger piece… lol.

 Now, we can add our pattern!

-When I was planning out this project, I honestly thought the easiest thing to do would be to cut vinyl using my Cricut and and stick it on to make my pattern!
+When I was planning out this project, I honestly thought the easiest thing to do would be to cut vinyl using my Cricut machine and and stick it on to make my pattern!
 The best vinyl for the job is the outdoor vinyl.
 It sticks very well and is wipeable (which is perfect for the kitchen).

 (you can check out this post to see how to print your Cricut Design Space File!)